justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

 ### Rotate for bidirectional iterators

-Once we find where it goes, how do we make room for it?
+Once we find where it goes (the element to insert), how do we make room for it?
 We "rotate" to the right by one.
-If it was a bidirectional iterator there is a beautiful algorithm.
+If it is a bidirectional iterator there is a beautiful algorithm, copying from the back.
-Copy is the wrong thing, because it will overwrite everything with the same value.
-What we want is copying from the back.
 The algorithm is called: [`std::copy_backward`][cpp-copy-back].

     template <typename I>
     // I is BidirectionalIterator
     void rotate_right_by_one(I first, I last, std::bidirectional_iterator_tag) {
       typedef typename std::iterator_traits<I>::value_type T;
-      T butlast = last;
+      I butlast = last;
       --butlast;
       T x = *butlast;
       std::copy_backward(first, butlast, last);
       *first = x;
     }

+Note that forward copy is the wrong thing, because it will overwrite everything with the same value (namely the first value).

 ### Rotate for forward iterators